tclaus/keytechkit/README.md

 pod 'keytechkit', '~>0.2'
 ```

-keytechKit works for iOS >=8 and OSX >=10.9
+keytechKit works for iOS >=9.3 and OSX >=10.9

 Please remind that keytech provides a public Web-API to test and develop, but to use this in your own envoronment you will need a suitable license.
 Contact keytech for terms and conditions.

 ## What can you do with this?

 keytechKit supports:
-Most of keytech Web-API ressources:
+Most of keytech Web-API resources:
 * Search for elements: by Text, direct field value, with class restrictions
 * Creating, updating and deleting of elements
-* Loading of Elements Structure, WhereUsed, Thumbnails, Notes, Bom, Files
+* Loading of Elements Structure, WhereUsed, Thumbnails, Notes, BOM, Files
 * Fetching User with favorites, stored queries
 * Fetching class definitions